-This page is designed to help you find basic information and updates on COVID-19.
-For the most current and up to date information, please check the Centers for Disease Control website, CDC.gov Opens a new window.
-The majority of the information below is directly from the CDC’s webpage with information for people with disabilities.
-To view the information directly at Disability and Health Promotion | CDC.gov Opens a new window, follow the links in the text.
+This page is designed to help you access basic information and updates on COVID-19.
+For the most current information, please check the Centers for Disease Control website, CDC.gov.

 Coronavirus disease is a respiratory illness that can spread from person to person.
 The virus is thought to spread mainly among people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
 It is also possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes.
 There is no specific treatment for COVID-19, but you should seek medical care to help relieve your symptoms.
 If you are sick and not sure whether you should seek medical attention, you can use the CDC’s Coronavirus Self-Checker tool.

 - Stay at home if you are sick, except to get medical care.
 If you need medical attention, call ahead.

 - Wear a mask to protect yourself and others and stop the spread of COVID-19.

 - Practice social distancing – stay at least 6 feet (about 2 arm lengths) from others who don’t live with you.

 - Avoid crowds.
 The more people you are in contact with, the more likely you are to be exposed to COVID-19.